Sign Up As A Member

 Why did prize money at the Hall of Fame Open go down in 2021?

 The Hall of Fame didn’t hold the tournament in 2020 due to the pandemic.
-In 2021, they had limited attendance.
-As a result, the event couldn’t offer the same prize money as in previous years.
+Furthermore, in 2021, organizers ran the event with limited attendance.
+As a result of the tournament’s lower revenues, the event couldn’t offer the same prize money as in previous years.

 Is the Hall of Fame Open’s prize money taxed?